yogi1967/MoneydancePythonScripts/index.md

 **NOTE: As of June 2021 - All extensions listed below (except marked with ^^) are listed within the Moneydance Manage Extensions menu - Check there first for updates**

-**ANY NEWER VERSIONS LISTED HERE SHOULD BE CONSIDERED PREVIEW (LATEST) VERSIONS**
+**ANY NEWER VERSIONS LISTED HERE SHOULD BE CONSIDERED PREVIEW (LATEST) VERSIONS (FULLY WORKING, WITH ENHANCEMENTS, FIXES, AND PREVIEW FEATURES)**

 Click a link below to download a ZIP file.
 The ZIP file contains both the Extension (if available) and Script version for you to choose from....
 - Extensions have a file extension of *.mxt
 - Scripts have a file extension of *.py

 **To install/run Extensions:**
-1) Start Moneydance
+1) Launch Moneydance
-2) Drag and drop the .mxt file onto the Moneydance left side bar; OR Menu>Extensions>add from file>choose <extension_name>.mxt file, then click open/install
+2) Double-click the .mxt file; or drag and drop the .mxt file onto the Moneydance left side bar;
+   or Menu>Extensions>add from file>choose <extension_name>.mxt file, then click open/install;
+   (Note: The .mxt file must not be renamed.
+Sometimes downloading/unzipping adds a number to the end of the filename)
 3) Accept any warning(s) that the extension is unsigned (this simply means that Moneydance have not signed / verified my extension).
 Click Install Extension.
 4) Once its installed, restart Moneydance.
 5) From now on, just click Menu>Extensions and the name of the Extension